Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Normalisation Step 1: Simple Form

 The transformation in Step~\eqref{ItemWeak} in the previous proof is a case of `weakening reduction' for atomic flows, studied in \cite{GuglGund:07:Normalis:lr}.
 In Section~\ref{SectNorm} we comment more on this.

-\begin{remark} In general, given a proof $\Pi$ and by the construction in the proof of Theorem~\ref{ThSimpleForm}, we can obtain several different simple forms from $\Pi$.
-In fact, apart from permutations of rule instances, commutativity and associativity, the simple forms depend on the choice of a polarity assignment (Lemma~\ref{LemmaCoContr}). \end{remark}
+\begin{rem} In general, given a proof $\Pi$ and by the construction in the proof of Theorem~\ref{ThSimpleForm}, we can obtain several different simple forms from $\Pi$.
+In fact, apart from permutations of rule instances, commutativity and associativity, the simple forms depend on the choice of a polarity assignment (Lemma~\ref{LemmaCoContr}). \end{rem}